Michigan Chapter PAVM

 Imagine you are living in the little village of Bethlehem in the year that King Herod insisted on having all descendents in the line of David come to your village to be counted in the census.
 Yes, there were rumors that a poor family from Nazareth had to set up camp in the innkeeper’s stable because there was no room for them in the inn.
 That lady was pregnant and gave birth to a baby boy.
 Just when the census visitors began to leave, the village is overrun by three kings and their caravans from far away nations.
 Naturally you rush to the innkeeper’s stable to see what it’s all about.

-Fast forward about 1500 years and imagine you are an artist called Raphael and you are asked to create a cartoon for yet another grand tapestry.
-Naturally you want to do it and have some of your students work on it also.
+Fast forward about 1500 years and imagine you are an artist, Raphael, and you are asked to create a cartoon for yet another grand tapestry.
+Naturally you want to do it and it opens an opportunity for some of your students.
 It is going to be an enormous project; an exciting project none-the-less.
 Not only do you have to capture the Holy Family in the stable and the guiding star, but there are the shepherds with their sheep, cows, dogs and cats, and all the townspeople who are so curious.
 The work will have to include the Three Kings, also called Magi, their staff, and all of their animals: camels, horses, fancy birds and even an elephant!
 What a fantastic piece or work!

 Relief with Prometheus